New York City Colleges with Hospitality Management Programs

 Hudson County Community College

-The associate's degree program in hospitality management at Hudson County Community College focuses on hotel restaurant management.
+Training can be gained in Hudson County Community College's hospitality management certificate or associate's degree program in hospitality management, with a focus on hotel restaurant management.
 Students learn about topics such as marketing, planning, cost-control, spa management and legal issues.

 Associate in Applied Science in Hospitality Management

-Once they've earned their degrees, students might be ready for entry-level employment as front desk supervisors, casino operations managers, food production supervisors and hotel sales managers.
-The program's 300-hour practicum includes on-site training at hotels and restaurants.
+Once they've earned their degrees, students can be ready for entry-level employment as front desk supervisors, casino operations managers, food production supervisors and hotel sales managers.
+The program's hotel practicum and 300-hour food service externship include on-site training at hotels and restaurants.
 Courses include principles of accounting, principles of management, travel law and front office operations.

 New York Institute of Technology

-While enrolled at the New York Institute of Technology, students can participate in the Society of Hosteurs, the National Society of Minorities in Hospitality and the Professional Convention Management Association.
+While enrolled at the New York Institute of Technology, students can participate in the Society of Hosteurs and the Professional Convention Management Association.
 Students learn about the legal consequences of operational choices, as well as financial management.

 Bachelor of Professional Studies in Hospitality Management

-Students learn through beverage tasting, on-site operations visits and experimental internships.
+Students learn through beverage tasting, on-site operations visits and supervised fieldwork.
 Students also learn how the economic climate can influence marketing and operations plans.
-Courses include foundations of inquiry, basic economics, employee relations and a senior seminar capstone.
+Courses include foundations of inquiry, basic economics, employee relations, and a senior seminar capstone.
+Global internships may be available.

 Students enrolled in the bachelor's degree program in hospitality management at St. John's benefit from the school's professional connections, which provide a number of internship opportunities both locally and abroad.
-It is recommended that students complete an internship before enrolling in the program's senior capstone course, since prior on-the-job experience serves as a foundation for the capstone course.
+It is recommended that students complete a 125-hour internship, which may take place in New York City, other locations in the U.S., or internationally.

 Bachelor of Science in Hospitality Management